rweichler/HTTPAudioPlayer/README.md

-HTTPAudioStreamer
+HTTPAudioPlayer
 ========

-This should actually be titled HTTPAudioPlayer.
-D:

-My implementation of an Audio player over HTTP.
+My implementation of an Audio streamer/player over HTTP.
 Uses AVFoundation's AVAudioPlayer and my own simple HTTPFileSaver to accomplish this.

 # How to use